 4.)
 They look great dressed up

 Touched upon this in #1, but dark denim is a great substitute for trousers.
 You can look really sharp in a well-fitting pair.
 In fact, it’s become sort of my default if I need to get dressed quickly and nicely.
-I throw on a Fifth&Brannan button-up, sport coat, sometimes a tie, a great pair of shoes, and I’m out the door in like 12 minutes.
+I throw on an OCBD or dress shirt, sport coat, sometimes a tie, a great pair of shoes, and I’m out the door in like 12 minutes.

 5.)
 They’re available at a variety of price points